alexbrandsen/jsonl2bio/README.md

 Will produce multiple files if annotations from multiple users are present

 Needs a file containing translations of Docanno user IDs to required BIO tag, separated by spaces, 1 tag per line.
-Example:

-7 PER
-8 LOC
+Example can be found in the tagtable.txt file.